Save on your purchases

 Shower trays are manufactured in a variety of shapes and sizes to fit different shower enclosures.
 For stand-alone shower enclosures in corners, square, quadrant and pentagonal trays are most commonly used.
 However, there are larger sizes and rectangular and offset trays if you have more space to play with.

-Check out our brief buyers guide section below if you’re looking for shower tray help and information.
+Check out our brief buyers guide section below if you’re looking for help and advice.

 Other useful articles...